greyhats13/phl-store/README.md

 # Instructions

-Starting from an AWS empty environment, setup Kubernetes cluster and Aurora MySQL cluster including all the necessary resources using Terraform.
+- Starting from an AWS empty environment, setup Kubernetes cluster and Aurora MySQL cluster including all the necessary resources using Terraform.
-Next deploy a sample application phl-store to the Kubernetes Cluster (preferably with Helm).
+- Next deploy a sample application phl-store to the Kubernetes Cluster (preferably with Helm).
 It's a simple CRUD application and should be accessible from the outside world.
 The docker image URL can be found at https://hub.docker.com/r/zylwin/phl-store .
-The app uses
-MySQL as the database to store & retrieve data.
+- The app uses MySQL as the database to store & retrieve data.
 The config file is mounted as /config/config.json .
-The docker-compose file is attached below for our reference.
+The docker-compose file is below for your reference.
-For the application deployment, use any CI/CD tools of our choice.
+For the application deployment, use any CI/CD tools of your choice.

 # Submission